Subscribe to updates

 Licensing Panel - Thursday 15 January 2026 7.30 pm

-January 15, 2026 at 7:30 pm View on council website Watch video of meeting Read transcript (Professional subscription required)Summary
+January 15, 2026 at 7:30 pm Licensing Panel View on council website Watch video of meeting Read transcript (Professional subscription required)Summary

-The Licensing Panel of Harrow Council met on Thursday 15 January 2026 and granted a new premises licence for Obi Express, located at 2 Handel Parade, Whitchurch Lane, Edgware, Harrow, HA8 6LD.
-The decision followed a hearing to consider an application for the sale of alcohol for off-premises consumption.
+The Licensing Panel of Harrow Council met on Thursday 15 January 2026 to consider an application for a new premises licence for Obi Express, located at 2 Handel Parade, Whitchurch Lane, Edgware, Harrow, HA8 6LD.
+The panel granted the application, allowing the sale of alcohol for off-premises consumption between 7am and 11pm daily, subject to a comprehensive list of conditions.

-The Licensing Panel granted a new premises licence to Obi Express, located at 2 Handel Parade, Whitchurch Lane, Edgware, Harrow, HA8 6LD.
-The licence permits the sale of alcohol for consumption off the premises between Monday and Sunday, from 7:00 AM to 11:00 PM.
+The Licensing Panel granted the application for a new premises licence for Obi Express, located at 2 Handel Parade, Whitchurch Lane, Edgware, Harrow, HA8 6LD.
+The licence permits the sale of alcohol for consumption off the premises from Monday to Sunday, between 7am and 11pm.
 The premises will also be open to the public during these hours.

-The application had received five representations from members of the public, raising concerns about potential negative impacts on the local environment, including increased litter, noise, and anti-social behaviour.
-Objections also cited concerns regarding an over-concentration of licensed premises, increased risk of crime and disorder, and the protection of children from harm, particularly due to the premises' proximity to a school and community facilities.
+The application had received five objections from members of the public, raising concerns about potential negative impacts on the local environment, including increased litter, noise, and anti-social behaviour.
+Objectors also cited concerns about an over-concentration of licensed premises in the area, increased risk of crime and disorder, and potential harm to children due to the premises' proximity to a school and community facilities.

-scheme.
-The Panel concluded that these conditions, along with the lack of substantive evidence from the objectors and the absence of objections from the police, adequately addressed concerns that the licence, if granted, would not undermine the licensing objectives.
+The panel concluded that these conditions, along with the lack of objections from responsible authorities and the absence of substantive evidence from objectors, addressed their concerns and would ensure the promotion of the licensing objectives.

 Attendees